-Section 62-1901(c)(2)(b): The noise, glare, odor, particulates, smoke, fumes or other emissions from the conditional use shall not substantially interfere with the use or enjoyment of the adjacent and nearby property.
+Section 62-1901(c)(2)(b) The noise, glare, odor, particulates, smoke, fumes or other emissions from the conditional use shall not substantially interfere with the use or enjoyment of the adjacent and nearby property.

-Applicant's Response: The property will be compatible with adjacent uses as explained in the previous questions.
+The property will be compatible with adjacent uses as explained in the previous questions.
+Will not affect any of the above on any other properties.